Texts on this page have been partially machine translated from German.

 What does a typical working day look like for you?

-As a rule, 60-70 per cent of my working hours are blocked with appointments.
-Many of these fixed appointments are self-determined, but staff interviews, meeting rounds and routines, conceptual work or job interviews also take up a lot of time.
+As a rule, 60-70 per cent of my working time is taken up with appointments.
+Many of these fixed appointments are self-determined, but staff appraisals, meetings, routines, conceptual work or job interviews also take up a lot of time.
 The remaining time is taken up by day-to-day business all by itself.

 Kristy Hissa works as Vice President of Operations for the FinTech software company Agreement Express in Toronto, Canada.
-There, she oversees all company processes, including marketing, product management, customer success and client delivery (project implementations).
-"In the Operations role, you need to have an overview of everything that is happening in the company, while also having an eye for where deeper insight is needed to ensure that all company goals are met or exceeded within the planned timeframe," she tells us in the interview:
+There she oversees all company processes, including marketing, product management, customer success and client delivery (project implementations).
+"In Operations, you need to have an overview of everything that is happening in the company and at the same time have an eye for where deeper insight is needed to ensure that all company goals are met or exceeded within the planned timeframe," she says in the interview:

 What is your job title and the occupational field you work in?